Coronavirus Job Retention Scheme (Furlough Agreement)

 Can an employee work or train during a period of furlough?

-An employee cannot undertake work for or on behalf of an organisation whilst on Furlough Leave.
-If an employee does any amount of work for the organisation, even on reduced hours or pay, they will not be eligible for the Scheme and the employer will need to pay them in the usual way, subject to any revised terms agreed with the employee.
+Up until 30 June 2020, an employee cannot undertake work for or on behalf of an organisation whilst on Furlough Leave.
+If an employee does any amount of work for the organisation before this date, even on reduced hours or pay, they will not be eligible for the Scheme and the employer will need to pay them in the usual way, subject to any revised terms agreed with the employee.

-An individual can volunteer or train, on the strict proviso that this does not involve any manufacture or creation of an item or part of an item that can yield revenue for a company or provide services.
+Even before 1 July, an individual can volunteer or train, on the strict proviso that this does not involve any manufacture or creation of an item or part of an item that can yield revenue for a company or provide services.
+If an employee undertakes training for an employer whilst on furlough leave, the employer must ensure the employee receives the National Minimum Wage (NMW) for any time training, including for apprentices.
+In most cases the furlough payment should cover this, but employers should check if employees receive close to the NMW.

 Can employees be made redundant whilst on furlough leave or at the end of the leave?